ZinebAg/Portfolio/README.md

-# arasgungore.github.io
+# zinebagnaou.github.io

 My portfolio website built using HTML, CSS, and JavaScript.
-You can check it out [here](https://arasgungore.github.io).
+You can check it out [here](https://zinebagnaou.github.io).
+The website is built using the template from Aras Gungore.